 Western Pennsylvania Popularity

-With more than 40,000 certified buildings in the world, why has Pittsburgh become the North American Passive hot spot?
-Much of the local progress has to do with local advocacy, both from Western Pennsylvania Passive House and your neighborhood GBA staff members.
-Seven of the eleven Passive House trainers currently reside in Pittsburgh, which give local architects and engineers uniquely abundant access to technical expertise and certification.
-And our relatively cold climates make for a particularly profitable cost proposition.
-High heating costs = tenants eager to install energy saving technology.
+With more than 40,000 certified Passive House buildings in the world, why has Pittsburgh become a North American Passive hot spot?
+Much of the local progress has to do with local advocacy, both from Passive House Western Pennsylvania in partnership with your neighborhood GBA staff members.
+Seven of only eleven Passive House International trainers in the U.S. currently reside in Pittsburgh, giving local design, construction, and development professionals uniquely abundant access to technical expertise and certification.
+Additionally, Western Pennsylvania’s relatively cold climate makes for a particularly profitable Passive House cost proposition.
+High heating costs = tenants eager to utilize ultra efficient energy approaches and technologies.

 A Solution for the Future